Hluhluwe Again

 AND the big breakfast buffet in the restaurant is included.

 The dawn chorus the next morning was fantastic.
 In that magic spell between pre-dawn and the screaming banshees waking up I made a cup of coffee and sat out on the deck listening in the half light.
-As the kids started waking two trumpeter hornbills landed in full view and they had a good look through my telescope.
-I issued a decree banning all post-5000BCE music and they just nodded, acquiescent (!)
+As the kids started waking two trumpeter hornbills landed in full view and the kids got a good look at them through my telescope.
+I issued a decree banning all post-5000BCE music and they just nodded, acquiescent (!).
+So birdsong was it.

 Hluhluwe Feb '14